kuntzd99/Group-Chat-Frontend/README.md

 This website is created using:

-1. Django (using Python)
+1. Django
-2. Vue
+2. Python
-3. Node.js
+3. Vue.js
 4. CSS

 ---

 ### **_Getting Started_**

 Go to the website and register for an account.
-From there, you can create a group in which you can send messages to other users.
+From there, you can create a group, invite other members, and start sending messages.

 ### **_Credits_**